apache/sling-site/README.md

 This allows	you to experiment with your changes before eventually publishing them.

 ## How to publish the website

+Each push to the `master` branch automatically regenerates and publishes the website to https://sling.apache.org, see [SLING-7180](https://issues.apache.org/jira/browse/SLING-7180) for details.
+Therefore there is no need to manually build the site.
+However, if you need to manually publish the website the instructions below need to be followed.

 Clone this repository and run the below commands or equivalent:

 	# Build the site and review your changes